Computer History Museum: Collections and exhibition space

-The museum's 25000 sqft exhibit "Revolution: The First 2000 Years of Computing," opened to the public on January 13, 2011.
+The museum's 25000 sqft exhibit "Revolution: The First 2000 Years of Computing", opened to the public on January 13, 2011.
 It covers the history of computing in 20 galleries, from the abacus to the Internet.
-The entire exhibition is also available online.

-The museum has a Liquid Galaxy in the "Going Places: A History of Silicon Valley" exhibit.
-The exhibit has 20 preselected locations that visitors can fly to on the Liquid Galaxy.
+The entire exhibition is also available online.On January 28, 2017, the Museum launched a 6000 sqft exhibit "Make Software: Change the World!"
+The exhibit covers how people's lives are transformed by software.
+Designed for middle schoolers and up, it features multimedia and touchscreen interactives, including a software lab where visitors can explore coding hands-on.

-Other exhibits include a restoration of an historic PDP-1 minicomputer, two restored IBM 1401 computers, and an exhibit on the history of autonomous vehicles, from torpedoes to self-driving cars.
+Other exhibits include a restoration of an historic PDP-1 minicomputer, two restored IBM 1401 computers, and a restored IBM Ramac 350 disk drive.

-An operating Difference Engine designed by Charles Babbage in the 1840s and constructed by the Science Museum of London was on display until January 31, 2016.
+An operating difference engine designed by Charles Babbage in the 1840s and constructed by the Science Museum of London was on display until January 31, 2016.
 It had been on loan since 2008 from its owner, Nathan Myhrvold, a former Microsoft executive.

 Software

-The CHM is also home to an extensive collection of software, curated by Al Kossow, a veteran of Apple Computer whom the museum hired in 2006.
+The CHM is also home to an extensive collection of software, curated by Al Kossow, a former employee of Apple Computer whom the museum hired in 2006.
 Kossow is responsible for preservation and accession of software in the museum, as well as for developing CHM's software-themed exhibitions.
 Kossow was a contributor to the museum long before being hired full-time and is the proprietor of Bitsavers, a large online repository of historical computer manuals and archived software and firmware acquired from his own collection and through donations from his peers.

-In 2010 the museum began with the collection of source code of important software, beginning with Apple's MacPaint 1.3, written in a combination of Assembly and Pascal and available as download for the public.
+In 2010 the museum began with the collection of source code of important software, beginning with Apple's MacPaint 1.3, written in a combination of assembly language and Pascal and available as download for the public.

-In 2012 the APL programming language followed.

-In February 2013 Adobe Systems, Inc. donated the Photoshop 1.0.1 source code to the collection.

-On March 25, 2014 Microsoft followed with the source code donation of SCP MS-DOS 1.25 and a mixture of Altos MS-DOS 2.11 and TeleVideo PC DOS 2.11 as well as Word for Windows 1.1a under their own license.

-On October 21, 2014, Xerox Alto's source code and other resources followed.
+Many other accessions have followed over the years.
+APL programming language was received in 2012.
+Adobe donated the Photoshop 1.0.1 source code in 2013, and Postscript in 2022.
+Microsoft followed with the source code donation of SCP MS-DOS 1.25 and a mixture of Altos MS-DOS 2.11 and TeleVideo PC DOS 2.11 as well as Word for Windows 1.1a under their own license.
+On October 21, 2014, Xerox Alto's source code was released.
+On January 19, 2023, the Apple Lisa source code was released to the public.